Trespass to Chattels

 In this article, we'll discuss a valid trespass to chattels claim and how it works in a personal injury case.

 What Is Trespass to Chattels?

-On the other hand, a trespass to chattels is an intentional interference with another person's lawful possession of a personal property.
-A "chattel" refers to any personal property, moving or unmoving.
+A trespass to chattels is an intentional interference with another person's lawful possession of personal property.
+A "chattel" refers to any personal property, moving or non-moving.
 Trespass to chattels does not apply to real property or any interest in land.
-In order to prove trespass to chattels, you are required to show the following elements:
+To prove trespass to chattels, you must show the following elements: